South Grand Island Bridge: History

-The southbound bridge was completed in 1935.
-Mr. Frank J. Offermann Sr., the former Sheriff of Erie County, owner of the Buffalo Bisons Ball Club and prominent resident of Grand Island was active in getting the bridges sanctioned.
-Also in 1935 after his untimely death, Supervisor Messmer proposed changing the name of the boulevard connecting the Grand Island Bridges to Offermann Drive, however this was never done, reference Buffalo Courier Express Feb 14, 1935. as a two-lane, two-way structure carrying NY 325 from Tonawanda to Grand Island.
+The southbound bridge was completed on July 15, 1935 as a two-lane, two-way structure carrying NY 325 from Tonawanda to Grand Island.
+Mr. Frank J. Offermann Sr., the former Sheriff of Erie County, owner of the Buffalo Bisons baseball club and prominent resident of Grand Island was active in getting the bridges sanctioned.
+Also in 1935 after his untimely death, Supervisor John Messmer proposed changing the name of the boulevard connecting the Grand Island Bridges to Offermann Drive; however this was never done.
 It became part of NY 324 by 1937.
 In 1950, the State of New York assumed ownership of the bridge as part of the Niagara Thruway's construction.
-A twin bridge erected to the northeast of the original structure was completed in 1963, at which time all northbound traffic was moved onto the new crossing and the 1935 span became southbound-only.
+A twin bridge erected to the northeast of the original structure was opened on October 11, 1962, at which time all northbound traffic was moved onto the new crossing and the 1935 span became southbound-only.

 While the twin bridges were built decades apart, they appear nearly identical.
 It is clear that builders in the 1960s took great care in matching the original 1930s architecture, but there are slight differences.
-The 1935 bridge has stone cutwaters on the piers, while the 1963 bridge has steel-faced cutwaters.
+The 1935 bridge has stone cutwaters on the piers, while the 1962 bridge has steel-faced cutwaters.
 Also, renovations of the southbound bridge have created a guard rail that looks quite different from the one on the northbound bridge.

 The northbound span was renovated by American Bridge Company from 2008 to 2010.
 American Bridge Company replaced the deck (road), sidewalk, and barriers as part of a $48 million project.

-In August 2019, the bridges were closed to the public to be used as a filming site for A Quiet Place Part II.
+In August 2019, for a duration of 13 hours, the bridges were closed to the public to be used as a filming site for A Quiet Place Part II.